How to Talk on Stream – Get your Viewers to Talk More in Twitch Chat

 Are you wondering how those big streamers always seem to have something to talk about when they stream?
 They actually have trained in the arts of talk to yourself or the viewer who is watching later on.

-This skill is really important to master when you want to improve your stream.
-Empty Twitch chat is really horrible..
-I know!
-Gael Level is going to share you some amazing tips that he uses in his streams all the time.
+Luckily you can improve on this skill and get your streaming community growing really nicely actually!
+Today Gael Level is going to share you some amazing tips that he uses in his streams all the time.

 – Hey guys, Gael Level here and today we’re going to be discussing how to talk to yourself and also to your audience when you’re live streaming.
 So if you guys have been watching the channel for awhile now you know that I’ve said this so many times, keep talking, keep talking.
 It’s like my top advice to live streamers.